sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_yaml_reference.md

 </style>

-[Sourcegraph campaigns](../index.md) use [batch specs](../explanations/introduction_to_batch_changes.md#campaign-spec) to define campaigns.
+[Sourcegraph Batch Changes](../index.md) use [batch specs](../explanations/introduction_to_batch_changes.md#batch-spec) to define batch changes.

 This page is a reference guide to the batch spec YAML format in which batch specs are defined.
 If you're new to YAML and want a short introduction, see "[Learn YAML in five minutes](https://learnxinyminutes.com/docs/yaml/)."

 ## [`name`](#name)

-The name of the campaign, which is unique among all campaigns in the namespace.
-A campaign's name is case-preserving.
+The name of the batch change, which is unique among all batch changes in the namespace.
+A batch change's name is case-preserving.

 ### Examples